WDerricotte/wderricotte.github.io/teaching/chem321f17/index.md

 </div>

 ## What is This Course All About? ##
-This course will offer an introduction into quantitative problem solving in chemical thermodynamics and chemical kinetics.
-More detailed theoretical insight will be gained about familiar general chemistry concepts such as entropy, enthalpy, calorimetry, temperature, and catalysis.
-Students will gain the ability to solve complex problems in these areas and learn to approach chemical problems based on physical insight.
+Part of a two-semester course sequence (321/322), Chemistry 321 is a physical chemistry course that relies heavily on your understanding and recall of the general chemical principles first presented in the introductory course sequence (111/112).
+Physical chemistry can be broadly defined as the application of physics to chemistry.
+The physics serves a guide with which we can build various models to explain chemical phenomena.
+These models include the kinetic theory of gases, collision theory of reactions, etc. The construction of these physical models requires the support of mathematics.
+Thus, physical chemistry is an inherently mathematical subject matter and can be conceived faster through practice exercises and problem solving.
+Many problems will be assigned in this course through weekly problem sets, however it is encouraged that students seek to solve as many end-of-chapter problems as possible.
+321 specifically focuses on quantitative problem solving in chemical thermodynamices and kinetics.
+More detailed theoretical insight will be gained about familiar chemistry conceptes such as the ideal gas law, entropy, enthalpy, calorimetry, temperature, and catalysis.
+Students will harness the ability to solve complex problems in these areas and learn to approach chemical problems based on physical insight.

+## Course Topics ##
+-Properties of Gases and the First Law of Thermodynamics <br />
+-Critical Behavior, Heat, Work, and Internal Energy <br />
+-Entropy and the Second Law of Thermodynamics <br />
+-Combining the First and Second Laws <br />
+-Gibbs and Helmohltz Free Energies/Gibbs-Helmholtz Equation <br />
+-Maxwell Relations <br />
+-Phase Equilibria <br />
+-Kinetic Theory of Gases/Molecular Flux <br />
+-Experimental Kinetics <br />

+## Educational Outcomes ##
+-Have an appreciation for the interconnected nature of chemistry, physics, and mathematics.<br />
+-Be able to identify, classify, and quantify the physical state of a system.<br />
+-Make predictions about macroscopic properties given information about the microscopic state of a system. <br />
+-Understand and appreciate the role of temperature in chemistry. <br />
+-Understand equations of state and their power in classifying chemical systems. <br />
+-Be able to use statistics as a predictive tool for chemical problems. <br />
+-Have the ability to identify what physical principles constitutes a good catalyst.<br />